PayorCRM/help/how-customers-pay.md

 ![](/assets/Pay using saved card.PNG)

-Once payments are made they will appear in the payment transactions view for both you and your customers as shown below
+Once payments are made the paid invoices will appear in the payment transactions view for both you and your customers as shown below

 ![](/assets/payment transaction.PNG)